ZachsPage/monster-job-scraper-csv/README.md

 # Monster Job Posting Scraper
 ## Description
-- The user can search for basic key words / location on Monster.com, then use that URL as the argument for monster-job-scraper.
+- The user can search for basic key words / location on Monster.com, then use that URL as the argument for monster_job_scraper.
   - **IMPORTANT**: Pass url surrounded by quotes
-- The goal was to allow a user to search multiple posting for more specific terms.
+- The overall project goals were:
+  - Allow filtering results further than Monster allows
+  - Allow more specific keyword searching
+  - Be a random project for me

-A CSV file (job_results.csv) is created with the Position, Company, Description, Link, Location, Time Posted.
+A CSV file (scraped_job_results.csv) is created with the Position, Company, Description, Link, Location, Time Posted.
 - The file will be overwritten each time the script is run... so rename any csv's that need saved for later

 ## Setup